William Robert Wight

 Bill Wight was signed as a high school junior by New York Yankees scout Joe Devine.
-Eventually he played for eight teams: his main teammates were Cass Michaels, Luke Appling and Billy Pierce of the White Sox, and Gus Triandos of the Orioles.
+Eventually he played for eight teams: his main teammates were Cass Michaels, Luke Appling and Billy Pierce of the Chicago White Sox, and Gus Triandos of the Baltimore Orioles.
 He was renowned for his pickoff move, and once picked off Mickey Mantle twice in a game.

 Wight began his pro career in 1941.
 He missed the 1943-1945 seasons due to military service.